WakiMak/trentent.github.io-forked/_posts/2017-07-14-citrix-storefront-adventures-in-customization-customization-breaks-in-internet-explorer.md

 Only LaunchIca is called. Â We have a reproducible failure.

-As I was digging into the Citrix code to launch the &#8220;GetLaunchStatus&#8221; URL I found it would &#8220;skip&#8221; going to URL under a series of conditions, one of them relates to checking for the presence of IE (CTXS.Device.isIE). Â I found two candidate functions that maybe causing this failure, and I think this one is the most likely:
+As I was digging into the Citrix code to launch the "GetLaunchStatus" URL I found it would "skip" going to URL under a series of conditions, one of them relates to checking for the presence of IE (CTXS.Device.isIE). Â I found two candidate functions that maybe causing this failure, and I think this one is the most likely:

 <pre class="lang:js decode:true">function b(a, c) {
         function k(f, e, l) {